Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: Bayesian Model Selection

 \subsection{Identify $\sqrt{s_{\rm NN}}$-dependent parameters}

 One possible avenue to improve our previous analysis in Ref.~\cite{Jahan:2024wpj} without a substantial increase in computational cost is to introduce an explicit dependence on the collision energy $\snn$ for selected model parameters.
-This approach is motivated by previous findings of multimodal posterior distributions for some parameters in Ref.~\cite{Jahan:2024wpj}, suggesting underlying energy-dependent behavior.
+This approach is motivated by previous findings of multimodal posterior distributions for some parameters in Ref.~\cite{Jahan:2024wpj}, which could be due to underlying energy-dependent behavior.

 To systematically identify such dependencies, we perform three separate Bayesian analyses, each constrained to experimental data at a single collision energy: $\snn=200$, 19.6, and $7.7\;\mathrm{GeV}$, respectively.
 Comparing the marginalized posterior distributions obtained from these independent analyses allows us to identify parameters exhibiting a $\snn$-dependent trend in a data-driven manner.